vivekBharati81/Synchronization_Technique_in_OFDM/README.md

 ## Schmidl and Cox Algorithm

-1) **Preamble Structure:**

-      The preamble consists of two identical parts, facilitating the detection of the start of the frame.
+1) **Preamble Structure:** The preamble consists of two identical parts, facilitating the detection of the start of the frame.

-2) **Correlation Calculation**

-      The algorithm calculates a correlation metric using the received signal $r(n)$.
+2) **Correlation Calculation:** The algorithm calculates a correlation metric using the received signal $r(n)$.
 The metric involves computing the following:

       $$P(d) = \sum_{m=0}^{L-1} r^*(d+m) \cdot r(d+m+L)$$

-3) **Energy Calculation**

-      The energy of the received signal over the interval is calculated as:
+3) **Energy Calculation** The energy of the received signal over the interval is calculated as:

       $$R(d) = \sum_{m=0}^{L-1} \left| r(d+m+L) \right|^2$$